LK-Test-Solutions/OpenTDK_Labs/Tutorials/Tutorials.md

 # Tutorials
 ## Introduction
-The tutorials pages will be build up continuously with step-by-step instructions and code samples, that will enable developers to implement java tools and applicaitons, by using the concepts of the OpenTDK project.
+The tutorials pages will be build up continuously with step-by-step instructions and code samples, that enable developers to implement java tools and applicaitons, by using the concepts of the OpenTDK project.

 ## Table of contents